louisquinn/louis_misr/README.md

 * **Training Data Augmentation:** Augmentation is important to improving a model's robustness.
 In my current work I apply it to every training job I do.
 I usually use the popular **imgaug** library, or implement my own methods in Tensorflow.
 Augmentors like brightness, contrast, random noise etc would be beneficial to MISR.
-* **Proper cPSNR Calculation:** I believe there is an error either in my interpretation of the scoring procedure, or in the tools I was using to score.
-It is evident from observing the network's output that the MISR images are of higher quality than bicubic resizing, however to provide a complete solution this metric needs to be calculated properly.
 * **Image Registration:** Registration will improve results, however I was not able to implement this properly in the time frame I allotted to myself.
 Ideally, this would happen internally in the network, as was done by the competition's winners.